digitsu/yze-coriolis/COMBAT-OVERHAUL-MANUAL.md

 1. **Stress Bar**: Below the Reputation bar
 2. **Suppression Status**: Shows when Suppressed or Pinned Down
 3. **Action Economy**: Shows Slow/Fast action buttons with trade and reset options
+4. **Primary Weapon Selector**: Dropdown in Gear tab to select default weapon for quick attacks

 ---